exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Block height allows for efficient lookups.

-The hash function for the block hash is the function used internally in the blockchain.
-With SHA-256 is used, the data chunk size is `8 + 32 = 40` bytes.
+The Exonum uses a SHA-256 to hash blocks; thus, the data chunk size is `8 + 32 = 40` bytes.

 #### Recovery data chunk